Mr-Physicist/academic-kickstart/content/home/experience.md

   location = "Barcelona"
   date_start = "2017-09-27"
   date_end = "2018-05-31"
-  description = """Developing new programs based in COBOL, SQL and Java for the client."""
+  description = "Developing new programs based in COBOL, SQL and Java for the client."
   Responsibilities include:

   * Programming COBOL & SQL